mixbytes/tank/README.md

 tank cluster bench <run id> <load profile js> [--tps N] [--total-tx N]
 ```

-`<run id>` - id of the run
+`<run id>` - run ID

-`<load profile js>` - js file with the load profile: custom logic which creates transactions to be sent to the cluster
+`<load profile js>` - a js file with a load profile: custom logic which creates transactions to be sent to the cluster

-`--tps` - global transactions per second generation rate,
+`--tps` - total number of generated transactions per second,

-`--total-tx` - how many transactions to send (total).
+`--total-tx` - total number of transactions to be sent.

 ### 7. Shutdown and remove the cluster